Sshanu/Bidirectional-Attention-Flow-for-Machine-Comprehension/README.md

 We have implemented the BiDAF model with extra POS embeddings.

-Aslo included the POS Embedding in the orginal code of the BiDAF.
+Also included the POS Embedding in the orginal code of the BiDAF.